 - Upper left hand: holds Agni (fire) symbolizing creation and destruction

-- Lower right hand: Abhaya Hasta, where cobra is coiled on his hand.
+- Lower right hand: Abhaya Hasta, where Cobra is coiled on his hand.
 Symbolizing protection from fear.
 Cobra symbolizing fearlessness

 Read More – Nataraja – Understanding the Chola Bronzes

-Shiva slaying Andhaka – Elephanta Caves
+Shiva slaying Andhaka

-Shiv-Parvati on Kailash
+Shiv-Parvati on Kailash at Elephanta Caves

-Ravana lifting Kailash Sculpture at Elephanta Caves
+Ravana lifting Kailash Sculpture

 This sculpture has Shiva with Parvati by his side residing on Kailash, surrounded by other deities in the upper half.
-Skeleton of Bhringi is seen near Shiva’s feet while in the corner right is ‘Ganesh’ – Shiva’s son.
+The Skeleton of Bhringi is seen near Shiva’s feet while in the corner right is ‘Ganesh’ – Shiva’s son.
 In the bottom half of the panel, below Shiva is Ravana, (sadly the carving and traces to that have been destroyed) trying to lift Kailash Parvat.

-Read More – Ramayana places in Sri Lanka
+Read More – Ramayana Places in Sri Lanka

 Receding on the Himalayas, Shiva is seen sitting in padmasana – the lotus pose of yoga.
 Hence he is called Yogisvara or Mahayogi.
 His eyes are closed and distant – deep into the meditation after the death and loss of his first wife Sati.
-He is said to be seated on lotus carried by ‘Nagas’ or snakes.
+He is said to be seated on a lotus carried by ‘Nagas’ or snakes.
 Surrounding him are the divinities in the sky and attendants below.

-Sati killed herself as her father disrespected and didn’t honor her husband ‘Shiva’ who is the god himself.
+Sati killed herself as her father disrespected her and didn’t honor her husband ‘Shiva’ who is the god himself.
 Ashamed of her father’s act she remembered her husband and prayed to Aadishakti to burn Sati’s body, to be reborn to the father who she could respect.
-She was later born as Parvati, who Shiva later remarries.
+She was later born Parvati, who Shiva later remarries.

 Shiva lost his cool after Sati dies.
 He performed ‘Tandava’ with Sati’s charred body on his shoulder.
-It is known that Shiva’s ‘Rudra Tandava’ that would lead the world to destruction.
+It is known that Shiva’s ‘Rudra Tandava’ would lead the world to destruction.
 Vishnu had to intervene by cutting Sati’s body into pieces with his Chakra.

 Other deities include Brahma, riding swan, Indra without ‘Airavat’ his elephant, Vishnu riding Garuda on a plantain leaf, and the Sun-god or Surya riding a fully saddled horse (head missing).
-Then, there is a saint with a rosary, two female figures in the sky draped up to their thighs, a faceless figure of the moon with a water container.
+Then, there is a saint with a rosary, two female figures in the sky draped up to their thighs, and a faceless figure of the moon with a water container.
 There are three identical figures of a male flanked by two females; the skeleton of a sage who came to calm Shiva suffer destruction too.

 Ardhanarishvara at Elephanta Caves

-Ardhanarishvara sculpture at Elephanta caves is broken from below the legs.
+Ardhanarishvara sculpture is broken from below the legs.
 Shiva is on the right, (left to the viewer) whose one hand is on Nandi.
 Parvati forms the left (right to the viewer) in a delicate pose.
 Details of both Shiva-Parvati are rendered in respective halves.
-Growing up in a Hindu family I heard this story over the years where neither Brahma or Vishnu never fully passed their knowledge to their wives.
-For Shiva, his wife is no less than him, and he is no more than her.
+Growing up in a Hindu family I heard this story over the years where neither Brahma nor Vishnu ever fully passed their knowledge to their wives.
+For the Lord, his wife is no less than him, and he is no more than her.

-Trimurti – the core of Elephanta Caves
+Trimurti at Elephanta Caves

-Considered ‘masterpiece of Gupta-Chalukyan art’ this is the most important & most impressive sculpture in the cave.
+Considered a ‘masterpiece of Gupta-Chalukyan art’ this is the most important & most impressive sculpture in the cave.
 The vastness of this figure is intimidating.
 There is an amount of calmness and serenity I experienced.
 It’s the only sculpture that has not suffered much in terms of destruction.

 Aspects of Shiva